andrewfulton9/andrewfulton9.github.io/_posts/2016-10-01-county-choropleth-colorbar.md

 title:  "Tutorial on Using Python and Plotly to Make County Level Choropleth with a Custom Colorbar"
 date:   2016-09-20
 author: Andrew Fulton
+cover: "/assets/coloradopop2015.jpeg"
 categories: Programming
 tags:	Programming Plotly Python Choropleth Colorbar
 ---

 In this tutorial I will demonstrate how to make a county level choropleth with a custom colorbar using Python and Plotly.
-Much of the material in this tutorial can be found in Plotly's [County Level Choropleth in Python](https://plot.ly/python/county-level-choropleth/) tutorial, with the notable difference being that my tutorial will use a custom colorscale to indicate population of each county.
-Please see the linked tutorial on downloading Plotly and getting a Mapbox Access Token.
+Much of the material in this tutorial can be found in Plotly's [County Level Choropleth in Python](https://plot.ly/python/county-level-choropleth/) tutorial, with the notable difference being that this tutorial will use a custom colorscale to indicate population of each county.
+Please see the tutorial linked above on downloading Plotly and getting a Mapbox Access Token.

 # Getting the Data

-I will be using Colorado's population county population data for this tutorial.
-The population data I will be using has been generously provided by Colorado's state government and can be downloaded from [here](https://data.colorado.gov/Demographics/Colorado-Population-Projections/q5vp-adf3).
-The website that provides the geojson files with county demarcation data is [CivicDashboards](http://catalog.civicdashboards.com), and the specific colorado county demarcation dataset can be downloaded from [here](http://catalog.civicdashboards.com/dataset/colorado-counties-polygon).
+I will be using Colorado's county population data for this tutorial.
+This data that I will be using has been generously provided by Colorado's state government and can be downloaded from [here](https://data.colorado.gov/Demographics/Colorado-Population-Projections/q5vp-adf3).
+The website that provides the geojson files with county geolocation data is [CivicDashboards](http://catalog.civicdashboards.com), and the specific colorado county geolocation dataset can be downloaded from [here](http://catalog.civicdashboards.com/dataset/colorado-counties-polygon).

 # Let's begin

 First begin by importing the python libraries you will need.
-<small> note: I am importing os here because I have my Mapbox Access Token saved in my `.bash_profile`, it may not be neccessary for you to do this.</small>
+<small> note: I am importing `os` here because I have my Mapbox Access Token saved in my `.bash_profile`, it may not be neccessary for you to do this.</small>

 ```python
 import pandas as pd